Can burnt toast and roasted potatoes cause cancer?

 - A new campaign in the UK is warning of cancer risks linked to overcooked starchy foods

-- Frying, baking, and roasting foods to a golden color is advised
+- Frying, baking and roasting foods to a golden color is advised

 (CNN)The Food Standards Agency in the UK launched a campaign Monday to warn about cancer risks linked to eating burnt toast, over-roasted potatoes and other starchy foods cooked at high temperatures.

-The campaign is based on long-standing evidence from animal studies in 2002, but the link is yet to be proven in human studies.
+The campaign is based on longstanding evidence from animal studies in 2002, but the link is yet to be proved in human studies.
 Some experts are highlighting that other lifestyle factors pose much greater cancer risks, such as smoking and obesity.

 What exactly is the problem with these overcooked starchy foods?
 Earlier mouse studies identified that high levels of a compound called acrylamide led to an increased risk of cancer.

 Acrylamide is what makes bread and potatoes turn golden in color when fried, baked, toasted or roasted.
-The compound is formed from simple sugars, such as glucose, reacting with an amino acid, known as asparagine, when these foods are cooked at temperatures above 120 degrees centigrade.
+The compound is formed from simple sugars, such as glucose, reacting with an amino acid, known as asparagine, when these foods are cooked at temperatures above 120 degrees Celsius.
 Asparagine is found naturally in starchy foods.

 If cooked for too long, these foods turn from golden to brown and eventually black.
 As they do, they produce higher levels of acrylamide, further increasing your cancer risk, as highlighted by the FSA campaign, called "Go for Gold."

-The campaign gets its name from asking people to keep their food golden and not let is cook to those darker colors.
+The campaign asks people to keep their food golden and not let it cook to those darker colors.

-The aim is to increase awareness of this among the public.
-Although the research is not new, the agency believe that people remain unaware.
+The aim is to increase awareness among the public.
+Although the research is not new, the agency believes that people remain unaware.

 "Our research indicates that the majority of people are not aware that acrylamide exists, or that they might be able to reduce their personal intake," Steve Wearne, director of policy at the Food Standards Agency, said in a statement.
-The FSA is a government body that analyzes and shows current research in food safety, nutrition and food-related disease of importance to public health.
+The government body analyzes and shows current research in food safety, nutrition and food-related disease of importance to public health.

-Wearne added that his agency want to "highlight the issue so that consumers know how to make the small changes that may reduce their acrylamide consumption whilst still eating plenty of starchy carbohydrates and vegetables as recommended in government healthy eating advice."
+Wearne added that his agency wants to "highlight the issue so that consumers know how to make the small changes that may reduce their acrylamide consumption whilst still eating plenty of starchy carbohydrates and vegetables as recommended in government healthy eating advice."

 The advice given in the campaign is to: